leaseOTB/housing-data-scraping/README.md

 # test-data-scraping

+## Goals

-Web scraping scripts for HPD/HUD affordable housing data.
+Web scraping scripts for HPD/HUD affordable housing data using Chrome Puppeteer.

 Scripts pushed to master are deployed to testing database.